-Report: Delaware man wounded in Istanbul attack played dead
+Delaware man wounded in Istanbul attack says he played dead

 - Eddie Fisher dies; 5 marriages included Debbie Reynolds, Liz Taylor

-WCAU-TV (http://bit.ly/2i0RQ8g ) reports that Raak called his brother, Michael, around 7:30 p.m.
-EST on New Year’s Eve to say he’d been shot in the leg.
-Michael Raak told NBC10 his brother was visiting friends in Istanbul.
+Raak told NBC he was with a group of nine people, seven of whom were shot.
+Raak said he was struck in the hip and the bullet traveled to his knee.

+“I was probably the luckiest person in the whole thing,” he said.
+“I do find myself very fortunate.”

 Istanbul Gov. Vasip Sahin has said the attacker, armed with a long-barreled weapon, killed a policeman and a civilian outside the Reina club before entering and firing at people partying inside.
 At least 39 people, mostly foreigners, were killed.
+Dozens were injured.

-The Islamic State group on Monday claimed responsibility for the attack.
-Turkish police meanwhile detained eight people in connection to the attack but were still hunting for the gunman who disappeared amid the chaos of the attack.
+The Islamic State group on Monday claimed responsibility for the shooting.
+Turkish police, meanwhile, detained eight people in connection to the attack but were still hunting for the gunman, who disappeared amid the chaos.

+Raak’s mother, Grace Raak, told The Associated Press on Monday her son was visiting Istanbul to celebrate his birthday, which was Wednesday.

+“We are praying for those that were injured, for their speedy recovery, and we’re praying for the family and friends of those who lost loved ones,” Grace Raak said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.